ember-learn/ember-blog/content/ember-released-7-1.md

 {{/let}}
 ```

-Since the RFC was proposed teams have been directly consuming the reference implementation for the RFC that was [published as an addon](https://github.com/emberjs/ember-element-helper), so with this release that addon is no longer needed.
+Since the RFC was proposed, Ember developers have been directly consuming the reference implementation for the RFC that was [published as an addon](https://github.com/emberjs/ember-element-helper), so with this release that addon is no longer needed.
 With it being available from Ember.js directly that means that it can be included in the set of "Built-in helpers" which you will learn more about if you keep reading 😉

 ### Logical, Equality, and Numeric Comparison Operators

 [`ember-truth-helpers`](https://github.com/jmurphyau/ember-truth-helpers) is one of the most popular Ember Addons in the wider ecosystem, and most apps have installed it either directly or indirectly through other Ember Addons depending on it.
 It is so popular that [RFC #562](https://rfcs.emberjs.com/id/0562-add-logical-operators/) proposed that the `{{and}}`, `{{or}}`, and `{{not}}` helpers provided by `ember-truth-helpers` should be included in Ember.js by default.
 Also, [RFC #561](https://rfcs.emberjs.com/id/0561-add-numeric-comparison-operators/) proposed the inclusion of the `{{lt}}`, `{{lte}}`, `{{gt}}`, and `{{gte}}` helpers into Ember.js and [RFC #560](https://rfcs.emberjs.com/id/0560-add-equality-operators/) proposed the inclusion of the `{{eq}}` and `{{neq}}` helpers.

 Because `ember-truth-helpers` was such a popular (and useful) addon, there was little motivation to do the work and include these helpers in Ember.js by default.
 But just like the `{{element}}` helper above, now that we have the ability to provide "Built-in helpers" for templates we can significantly improve the ergonomics for Ember developers by finally implementing these RFCs and making the helpers a part of Ember.js by default.
-I guess it's time to explain what I mean by "Built-in helpers".
+With that, I guess it's time to explain what I mean by "Built-in helpers" 😂

 ### Built-in Modifiers and Helpers